GraemeFulton/AdobeExpress-NextJS-example/README.md

 ## Getting Started

 1. npm install
 2. add your Adobe Express keys in a .env file.
-See .env.example for an example
+See [.env.example](https://github.com/GraemeFulton/AdobeExpress-NextJS-example/blob/main/.env.example) for an example.

 Run the development server: